inside top of book cover

 103b

-Spikelets subglobose, somewhat flattened on one side, apices pointed to awned, but awns vary between spikelets from shorter than spikelet to 10x longer or more.
-Hairs on glumes stiff and curved upwards.
+Spikelets ~4.5 mm long, subglobose, somewhat flattened on one side, apices pointed to awned, but awns vary between spikelets from shorter than spikelet to 10x longer or more.
+Short and long scabrid "hairs" on glumes curved upwards.
 Spikelets arranged in 2 to several untidy rows along raceme. {Medium-sized, bunching grass, typically in wet areas and along waterways.
-Barnyard grass [HAW - NAT]
+Barnyard grass [HAW - NAT] [FACW]

 Echinochloa crus-galli (L.) P. Beauv.